$\tau$ data-driven evaluation of Euclidean windows for the hadronic vacuum polarization: Results

 Using the $\tau$ spectral functions measured by ALEPH~\cite{ALEPH:2005qgp}, Belle~\cite{Belle:2008xpe}, CLEO~\cite{CLEO:1999dln} and OPAL~\cite{OPAL:1998rrm}, we evaluate $a_\mu^{\text{HVP, LO}}[\pi\pi]$ using the window parameters in Eq. (\ref{eq:win_parameters}).
 These results are outlined in Tables \ref{HVP:tab4.4a} and \ref{HVP:tab4.4b} for $s\leq 1,\,2,\,3,\text{ and }3.125\,\text{ GeV}^2$, i.e., integrating Eq. (\ref{amu_dispersive}) with $\sigma_{\pi\pi(\gamma)}^0$ in Eq. (\ref{eq:pipi_cross_section}) from $s_{\text{thr}}=4m_\pi^2$ up to some given cut-off.
 In the aforementioned tables 2 and 3, the first uncertainty is connected to the systematic errors on the mass spectrum, and from the $\tau$-mass and $V_{ud}$ uncertainties; the second error is associated to $B_{\pi\pi^0}$ and $B_{e}$; and the third one is due to the IB corrections.
 The \textit{Mean} value in the tables corresponds to the weighted average from the different window contributions for each experiment, the first error is related to the experimental measurements, while the second one comes from the IB corrections.

-An evaluation of $a_\mu^{\text{HVP}}$ in the windows in Euclidean time using $e^+e^-$ data was performed in Ref.~\cite{Colangelo:2022vok} using the parameters in Eq. (\ref{eq:win_parameters}).
-A comparison between these window quantities for HVP in the $2\pi$ channel below $1\,\text{GeV}$ amounts to a discrepancy of $4.3\,\sigma$, $3.2\,\sigma$ and $2.1\,\sigma$ between the $\tau$ and $e^+e^-$ evaluations applying the $G_{\text{EM}}(s)$ correction at $\mathcal{O}(p^4)$ in R$\chi$T to the $\tau$ data for the $SD$, $int$ and $LD$ contributions, respectively.
-On the other hand, when we include the corrections at $\mathcal{O}(p^6)$, the difference between these two evaluations decreases to $3.6\,\sigma$, $2.6\,\sigma$ and $0.9\,\sigma$ for the $SD$, $int$ and $LD$ contributions, respectively.
+An evaluation of $a_\mu^{\text{HVP}}$ in the windows in Euclidean time using $e^+e^-$ data was performed in Ref.~\cite{Colangelo:2022vok} using the parameters in Eq. (\ref{eq:win_parameters}), see Table~\ref{HVP:tab4.4c} below.
+A comparison between these window quantities for HVP in the $2\pi$ channel below $1\,\text{GeV}$ amounts to a discrepancy of $4.0\,\sigma$, $2.9\,\sigma$ and $1.8\,\sigma$ between the $\tau$ and $e^+e^-$ evaluations applying the $G_{\text{EM}}(s)$ correction at $\mathcal{O}(p^4)$ in R$\chi$T to the $\tau$ data for the $SD$, $int$ and $LD$ contributions, respectively.
+On the other hand, when we include the corrections at $\mathcal{O}(p^6)$, the difference between these two evaluations decreases to $3.3\,\sigma$, $2.3\,\sigma$ and $0.7\,\sigma$ for the $SD$, $int$ and $LD$ contributions, respectively.
 These results are depicted in Figs. \ref{fig:ChPTOp4} and \ref{fig:ChPTOp6}, where the blue band corresponds to the experimental average using $\tau$ data.
 Fig. \ref{fig:KLEO_BABAR} shows a zoomed comparison between $\tau$ (after IB corrections at $\mathcal{O}(p^6)$) and $e^+e^-\to\pi^+\pi^-$ spectral function using the ISR measurements from BABAR~\cite{BaBar:2012bdw} and KLOE~\cite{KLOE:2012anl} (left-hand panel) and the energy-scan measurements from CMD-3~\cite{CMD-3:2023alj} (right-hand panel).
 Colored bands correspond to the weighted average of the uncertainties coming from both sets of data in each figure.
+Although it may seem obvious than increased IB-corrections in the $\rho$ region will increase the compatibility between $\tau$ and CMD-3 $e^+e^-$ data, dedicated studies (like e.g. Ref.~\cite{Davier:2023cyp}) seem necessary to fully understand this issue (even more in the comparison with KLOE and BaBar).